 You can still check your weight on the scale but not as frequently as you used to.
 Weigh yourself only if it’s part of your recommended weight-loss routine.

 When deciding how often to weigh yourself, do what feels right for you.
 If you need the accountability of the daily weigh-ins, then do it.

 If once a week encourages you, do that.
 Or, if you prefer to track your weight training progress by how you feel and how your clothes fit, then, by all means, take that approach instead.

 Everyone is different, and what matters most is that you’re meeting your goals in a way that works for you.

 Want to learn more tips that can help you live a happier and healthier life?
-Profile by Sanford can help!
+Profile can help!
 Our science-based weight-loss program focuses on losing weight in a healthy way.